Want to live and work in Australia? You can use your OET results for visas and registration, it can even help improve your work opportunities.

 To register to work as a healthcare practitioner in Australia, you need to apply for registration with the relevant national board.
 This registration is handled by AHPRA [Australian Health Practitioner Regulation Agency].
 It will require you to supply proof of your relevant healthcare qualifications and that you have the necessary English language skills.
 Many healthcare professionals applying for registration with AHPRA will use OET test results to show they have met the English requirements.

-- When results are being provided from 2 test sittings, all 4 skills must have been taken on each occasion and none of the results from either sitting can include a grade lower than a C.
+- When results are being provided from 2 test sittings, all four skills must have been taken on each occasion and none of the results from either sitting can include a grade lower than a C.

 OET strongly encourages individuals wishing to register with AHPRA to contact them directly to check the requirements for their individual profession and situation.